maxinuss/product-category/README.md

 ### How to run tests
 * Run ```make node``` (or ```docker exec -it node-pc-container bash```).
 * Run ```npm run test```

+### Images uploading
+For time reasons is just a link.
+A good implementation would be to create some specific endpoint for upload images and get the link.
+Then this link can be sent to the Entities creation.
+Both Categories and Products should use the same endpoint.

+### What could be improved?
+* Data inputs validation (Just validating types now)
+* Error handling, responses and status
+* Deploy process
+* Unified responses
+* Cache
+* E2E testing
+* Deeper Unit testing and more cases
+* Wrap Queries into repositories and not directly into services.
+* Add linter
+* Add git-hooks to run linter and test before push